All Mixed Up (311 song)

 "All Mixed Up" is a single released by 311.
-It was on the album 311, also known as The Blue Album.
-This album was released in 1995 and later went triple platinum, selling over 3 million copies worldwide.
+It was on the album 311.
 The song was co-written by Douglas Vincent "SA" Martinez and Nick Hexum.
 The duo first started working on the song during the 311 tour supporting Grassroots.
 After the tour Martinez wrote the lyrics about feeling "confused and being unfaithful" and Hexum took the song's title from an early Elvis Presley interview in which Elvis claimed he was "all mixed up" over his new-found fame.
 It later became one of the band’s signature singles.
+It was reserviced to radio in September 1996.

 The band often performs a rearranged version of the song that appears on setlists as "All Re-Mixed Up."

-The song uses elements of the Stalag riddim and also begins with a sample from reggae artist Yellowman's song Mister Chin on the album Mister Yellowman.
+The song uses elements of the Stalag riddim and also begins with a sample from reggae artist Yellowman's song Mister Chin on the album Mister Yellowman The song contains instrumental sampling and interpolated vocals from dancehall artist Tenor Saw's 1985 song "Ring The Alarm" throughout.